PreethiVardhan037/F1-faq-bot/README.md

 Ask it anything.
 It only answers what you tell it to.

 FAQBot is a smart FAQ assistant built on Azure OpenAI.
 Give it a system prompt, define its scope, and it answers questions within that context only.
-Built for the Azure AI Bootcamp — Session 5.

 ---